EdDuarte/living-globe/README.md

 # Living Globe

 **This project is still under development.
-The following features will be added with v2.0.0:**
+The following features will be added with v2:**
 - **configurable view-to-indicator mappings;**
 - **annually-gathered data, along with a year-slider;**
 - **improved textures.**

-**Meanwhile, you can check the [current stable version](https://cdn.rawgit.com/edduarte/living-globe/master/index.html).**
+**Meanwhile, you can check the [current stable version v1.0.1](https://cdn.rawgit.com/edduarte/living-globe/master/index.html).**

 ![Screenshot](screenshot.png)

 ## Description

-Living Globe is a simple 3D information visualisation tool of worldwide demographical data, namely, the total population, total density, crude birth rate and crude mortality rate for each capital.

-Total of population is displayed as bars over capitals, the density as the bars colors, and the ratio between birth-rate and death-rate as countries colors.
-Shown data is scaled to a minimum and maximum population, density, birth-rate or death-rate value that can be changed, so as to avoid skewness due to the excedingly large samples sitting in China and India.
+Living Globe is an application for tri-dimensional information visualization for worldwide demographical data.
+It allows the simultaneous visualization of multiple indicators, like total population, density, population-growth, life expectancy, net migration, crude birth rate, crude death rate and the ratio between the last two.
+The mapping of data to the provided visual structures is configurable by the user, introducing an aspect of customization which encourages a more immediate, visual-only interpretation of the data.
+Additionally, the represented data is normalized within a adjustable scale.
+This can be used to filter out extremely high or extremely low samples, which will even the remaining data and improve its visibility.

-Additionally, this tool improves on previous state-of-the-art work by implementing interaction capabilities like selection, search and filtering.
+The results from preliminary testing indicate that the data filtering and customizable mapping features encourage the fast reading of relational information.
+Moreover, this tool improves on previous state-of-the-art work by implementing interaction capabilities like selection, search and filtering.

 ## License